airshipit/airshipui/DevelopersGuide.md

     2020-01-15T19:00:11.530Z        DEBUG   hello-world-plugin      plugin/logger.go:33     2020/01/15 19:00:11 Sample debugging message: Hello World just some text on the page
     ```
 7. You should be able to explore the basic plugin functionality by clicking on it in the navigation pane.
-8. You can add other components for fun from the [octant documentation](https://octant.dev/docs/master/plugins/reference/#component-text) for further enhancement to the page
+8. You can add other components for fun from the [Octant documentation](https://octant.dev/docs/master/plugins/reference/#component-text) for further enhancement to the page

 ## Appendix
 ### Minikube